 |---|---|---|

-| Exposed RDP or SMB on edge | Legacy remote access never disabled after VPN rollout | Block at firewall, force VPN plus MFA |
+| Exposed RDP or SMB on edge | Legacy remote access never disabled after VPN rollout | Block at firewall, force VPN plus MFA. |

-| Unpatched VPN or firewall firmware | Vendor advisories not subscribed; patch fear | Subscribe to vendor PSIRT, schedule maintenance |
+| Unpatched VPN or firewall firmware | Vendor advisories not subscribed; patch fear | Subscribe to vendor PSIRT, schedule maintenance. |

-| Stale Windows Server builds | Reboot avoidance on production hosts | Cluster, patch, validate, then cut over |
+| Stale Windows Server builds | Reboot avoidance on production hosts | Cluster, patch, validate, then cut over. |

-| Default or shared local admin | Image-build hygiene drift | Deploy LAPS, randomize credentials |
+| Default or shared local admin | Image-build hygiene drift | Deploy LAPS, randomize credentials. |

-| SMBv1, TLS 1.0, deprecated ciphers | Legacy compatibility checkbox left enabled | GPO disable, validate dependencies first |
+| SMBv1, TLS 1.0, deprecated ciphers | Legacy compatibility checkbox left enabled | Disable by policy, validate dependencies first. |

-| Out-of-support OS or appliance | Capex deferral on aging hardware | Replace, isolate, or accept risk in writing |
+| Out-of-support OS or appliance | Capital deferral on aging hardware | Replace, isolate, or accept risk in writing. |

 Remediation: closing the loop